StatResp/ECML_EnergyPrediction/README.md

 Configuration file for accessing our Mongo database is in the config/ directory.
 Access to the config file for our database will be made available on a request basis.
 The email address to contact is suppressed for blind review at this time.

-The directory output_r is where the output files from the data processing and experiments in the app/ notebooks are written to.
+The directory output_r/ is where the output files from the data processing and experiments in the app/ notebooks are written to.

+The directory data/ includes static input data such as GTFS.
+Link to the static data: https://vanderbilt365.sharepoint.com/:u:/s/TransitHub/EelO5lybZl1KidbOVOElhDkButXTiKqUZRWQI97NxCo6TQ?e=pccAkV